harryharrold/performance/FullText.md

 > vaguely alluding to the cults, sects and heresies they’ve encountered and mostly dodging the responsibility of formulating
 > a new “ad-hoc” manifesto.
 Mostly."

+Doesn't really slip off the tongue, does it?

 One thing we won't change.

 > "Doctrinal purists are still invited to be appalled."

+Obviously.

 ## We start.

+Image: screen cap of http://www.agilemanifesto.org/

 Manifesto for Agile Software Development